kcri-tz/sans/README.md

                   	          n-tree: compatible to a union of n trees (where n is an arbitrary number)

-    -x, --iupac   	 Extended IUPAC alphabet, resolve ambiguous bases Specify a number to limit the k-mers per position between 1 (no ambiguity) and 4^k (allows NNN...N)
+    -x, --iupac   	 Extended IUPAC alphabet, resolve ambiguous bases or amino acids Specify a number to limit the k-mers per position between 1 (no ambiguity) and 4^k respectively 22^k (allows NNN...N)

     -n, --norev   	 Do not consider reverse complement k-mers